Working on staff in certain churches,

 can be a soul-bruising experience.

 Working on a church staff can be wonderful, but it can also be soul-bruising.
 No wonder 57% of ministers say they would leave church work if they could find something better, and half will within ten years.
 It’s a statistic I can now personally understand.
-Fortunately, I had my work with Sunday Software and Rotation.org to fall back on, and in fact, maybe it is BECAUSE I had other ministry irons in the fire –it was easier to walk away from a bad situation that was getting worse.
+Fortunately, I had my work with Sunday Software and Rotation.org to fall back on (forward?), and in fact, maybe it is BECAUSE I had other ministry irons in the fire –that it was easier to walk away from a bad situation that was getting worse.
+That’s something else I’ve heard from many pastors, they’d leave if they could afford to.

 Sometimes you need to shake the dust from your sandals, not only for your own good, but for the good of the dust.

 My Version of the Story

 (Since originally posting this, I’ve expunged the gory details in an attempt at grace.
 Healing sometimes requires a lack of reminders.)

 It was a 20 hr/week job

 I went in knowing that they were going to pay me HALF of what my predecessor had been paid, and there would be no benefits.
+I was trying to do them a favor and they promised to “address” the pay issue in my second year (a promise they reneged on).
 I think they assumed that since I had an outside job, I wouldn’t mind making less than the nursery worker.
-I agreed to it as a favor to the pastor.
-We had been worshipping there for two years already when she asked me if I would take the job.
-I said “yes” on the condition that after the first year they would get serious about respectable compensation and write a realistic job description –about which they had done neither after 18 months.
+I agreed to the pay as a favor to the pastor.
+We had been worshipping there for two years already when she asked me if I would take the job that had been left open by a departure and budget crunch.
+I said “yes” on the condition that after the first year they would get serious about respectable compensation and write a realistic job description –about which they did neither even after 18 months.